derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 >The governance of Bitcoin Core, like many other open source projects, is technocratic, where a handful of “core devs” (a dynamic group that includes several Blockstream team-members) deliberate the merits of various changes to the protocol, and decide how to move the puck forward, hoping to convince each other and the wider industry of their consensus.
 The technocracy is at least meritocratic, in the sense that the core devs are recognized -- by their peers, the community itself -- based on their significant contributions to the code.

+#### 24 February 2016

+Bitcoin Classic [releases a tool to help node operators quickly spin up nodes on AWS.](https://www.reddit.com/r/Bitcoin_Classic/comments/47bgfr/classic_cloud_send_bitcoin_to_start_a_node/) As one Classic supporter comments, the goal is to [protect against hostile attempts to knock out their nodes.](https://www.reddit.com/r/Bitcoin_Classic/comments/47bgfr/classic_cloud_send_bitcoin_to_start_a_node/d0bw80a?utm_source=share&utm_medium=web2x)

+>Let me say - well done.
+This is something desperately needed to protect the Classic node network.
+It will allow home users to move to their full nodes to a relatively safe and affordable place that should be hard for criminals to suppress.

 #### 01 March 2016

 Bitcoin.com reports that some of their [Bitcoin Classic nodes were hit with a DDos attack](https://news.bitcoin.com/bitcoin-classic-targeted-by-ddos-attacks/) that led to a server being shut down by their ISP for several hours.